victorbrca/rhce-practice-exam/README.md

 ## Exam Information

+If you are preparing for the exam, you can find useful resources in this section.
 Contains a link for the official exam page, exam schedule page, list of objectives, and more.
 See [Exam Information](exam-information.md).

 ## Study Resources

-A list of books, courses, communities and external practice exams.
+Looking for study resources?
+Here are some books, courses, communities and practice exams.
 See [Study Resources](study-resources.md).

 ## Contributing